mjpernot/mail-rabbitmq/README.md

 cp rabbitmq.py.TEMPLATE rabbitmq.py
 ```

-Make the appropriate changes to the environment.
+Make the appropriate changes to the RabbitMQ environment in the rabbitmq.py file.
-  * Change these entries in the rabbitmq.py file.
+  * Replace **{Python_Project}** with the baseline path of the python program.
   * "user", "passwd", and "host" is connection information to a RabbitMQ node.
   * "exchange_name" is name of the exchange in the RabbitMQ node.
   * "valid_queues" is a list of queue names in the RabbitMQ node, the queue names are direct correlation to the subject names in the emails.